jambuur/APEDSK99/README.md

 - CALL MDSK maps DSK[1-3] to a DOAD.
 The DOAD file name is the DOS max 8 character part without the extension.
 - CALL RDSK removes a DOAD from the SD card.
 In line with BOFH standards no confirmation is required :-)
 - CALL FGET and CALL FPUT load or save a DOAD from your FTP server of choice.
 Configuration on the APEDSK99 side is straightforward, with again just a couple of parameters in the CONFIG sketch.
 The FTP server side can be a bit more involved, especially regarding rights of the relevant FTP user for reading and writing in the /DISKS folder.
 FTP server logging is your friend here.
 - CALL ADSR loads a DSR file from / on the SD card and resets APEDSK99.
 If the DSR file doens't exist or is invalid the default file APEDSK99.DSR will be loaded instead.
 The current DSR filename is stored in EEPROM so will survive resets and powerdowns.
 ADSR() may require a soft-reset to execute any DSR powerup routines.

-SDIR and LDSK could generate multiple screens of info.
+SDIR and LDSK may generate multiple screens of info.
 A ">" will show up at the bottom right for you to press either <SPACE> for the next screen or <ENTER> to go back to the TI-BASIC prompt.

 Any unsuccessful CALL returns a generic "INCORRECT STATEMENT" error (or "SYNTAX ERROR" in _TI EXTENDED BASIC_) so check syntax, DOAD name etc.